botmasterai/botmaster/Readme.md

 Which means all we need is an authToken.
 In order to get one, you will need to either create a new bot or include your authToken here.

-Basically, you'll need to send a '/newbot' command to Botfather (go talk to him [here](https://web.telegram.org/#/im?p=@BotFather)).
+Basically, you'll need to send a `/newbot` command(message) to Botfather (go talk to him [here](https://web.telegram.org/#/im?p=@BotFather)).
 Once you're done with giving it a name and a username, BotFather will come back to you with your authToken.
 Make sure to store it somewhere.
 More info on BotFather can be found [here](https://core.telegram.org/bots#create-a-new-bot ) if needed.

-And you can find the telegram api docs [here](https://core.telegram.org/bots/api)
+For more on Telegram, you can find the telegram api docs [here](https://core.telegram.org/bots/api)

 Setting up your webhook requires you to make the following request outside of Botmaster (using curl for instance or a browser):